sSalem123/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 **Volunteers: Are you marking this coursework?** _You can find a guide on how to mark this coursework in `HOW_TO_MARK.md` in the root of this repository_

 # Your Details

-- Your Name:
+-  Name:Salem Dayfan
-- Your City:
+-  City: Glasgow class 5
-- Your Slack Name:
+-  Slack Name:Salem

 # Homework Details

-- Module:
+- Module: HTML CSS
-- Week:
+- Week: 1

 # Notes

-- What did you find easy?

-- What did you find hard?

-- What do you still not understand?

-- Any other notes?
+NOT easy yet. but i get more confident about CSS. stili I am confusing of CSS